luvk7418/keypad/README.md

 This repository has the files I made in designing a two-key keypad, particularly the PCB and the case I used for it.
+This keypad was designed for a school project where I could make anything I wanted, or explain the physics of something.